-Our quarterly revenue increased in each period presented primarily due to an increase in the usage of products as well as the adoption of additional products by our existing customers as evidenced by our Dollar-Based Net Expansion Rates, and an increase in our new customers.
-In the first half of 2017, an increasing mix of international product usage offset the continued platform optimization and drove a modest decline in gross margin percentage.
-The trends continued in the second half of 2017, and further gross margin declines were driven by certain price adjustments that were made by us as a result of Uber's high volume growth.
+Our quarterly revenue increased in each period presented primarily due to an increase in the usage of our products, the adoption of additional products by our existing customers, as evidenced by our Dollar-Based Net Expansion Rates and an increase in our new customers.
+For the three months ended March 31, 2019 and subsequent quarterly periods in 2019, our revenue also includes the contribution from our Twilio SendGrid business since the date of our acquisition of this business on February 1, 2019.

+In the first three quarters of 2019, the gross margin stayed relatively consistent due to continued platform optimization, offset by continued international product usage.
+In the fourth quarter of 2019, international usage continued to increase at a higher rate than domestic usage, causing a slight decline in gross margin percentage.

 In the first three quarters of 2018 the gross margin improved due to continued platform optimization, along with changes in our product and geographic mix.
-In the fourth quarter of 2018, an increasing mix of international product usage offset the continued platform optimization and drove a modest decline in gross margin percentage.
+In the fourth quarter of 2018, an increasing mix of international product usage offset the continued platform optimization drove a modest decline in gross margin percentage.